piotrmurach/splay_tree/README.md

 ### 1.2 fetch

-To retrieve a value corresponding to the key do:
+To retrieve a value from the tree corresponding to the key do:

 ```ruby
 tree = SplayTree.new